OpenEnergyDashboard/DesignDocs/website/website.md

 ### Doing videos

 You can record and do the usual OBS functions.
+After it is done, do File->Remux Recordings to convert to mp4.
+The default and preferred .mkv may not easily play in web browsers.

 ## Debugging locally